 5. Pray, pray, pray!

 War and politics may be subjects we want to avoid but they are incredible opportunities to teach our kids about praying for our leaders, our community, and our hurting neighbors around the world.
-While we don’t want to expose them too early, what is happening right now in Ukraine is an opportunity to help kids develop compassion and learn to turn to prayer when they have big questions and feelings about our broken world.
+While we don’t want to expose them too early, what is happening right now in the world is an opportunity to help kids develop compassion and learn to turn to prayer when they have big questions and feelings about our broken world.

 Scriptures to Say and Pray Together